Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Planners

 \subsection{Proof sketches}

-All planners uniformly sample all transitions, and sample uniformly within the modes, therefore eventually discovering all possible modes.
-Within the modes, both planners work as their respective base version, and are therefore probabilistically complete, and will eventually connect to the transitions.
+All planners sample uniformly within the modes, and uniformly sample the transitions between modes, therefore gradually expanding the set of sampleable modes, and thus eventually discovering all possible modes (since we assume that the oracle $\mathcal{O}$ gives us \textit{all} possible next task assignments, and thus modes).
+Within the modes, all planners work as their respective base versions, and are therefore probabilistically complete, and will eventually connect to the transitions.
 If a path exists, the discovered transitions will lead to the terminal mode, which contains the goal pose.
-Thus, both planners will find a path if one exists, and are therefore probabilistically complete.
+Thus, all planners will find a path if one exists and are therefore probabilistically complete.

-The proof sketch for almost-sure asymptotic optimality follows a similar logic: The search that we run in the PRM and EIT/AIT-planners is optimal, and therefore, as the number of uniform-random samples approaches infinity, we converge to the optimal paths within the modes, and to the optimal mode-transitions.
-Similarly, the rewiring-step in the RRT-planners is the same as in RRT*, and thus inherits the optimality guarantees from RRT* even over multiple modes.
+The proof sketch for almost-sure asymptotic optimality follows a similar logic: The search that we run in the PRM* and EIT*/AIT*-planners is optimal, and therefore, as the number of uniform-random samples approaches infinity, we converge to the optimal paths within the modes, and to the optimal mode-transitions.
+Similarly, the rewiring-step in our RRT*-planners is the same as in RRT*, and thus inherits the optimality guarantees from RRT* even over multiple modes.